 Tianguang Lu sees an interdisciplinary approach at work at Harvard-China Project.
 “Here, you can collaborate with scholars from many fields—including economics, environment, and energy,” he says.
 He offers the example of his current research, which is focused on the integration of low-carbon, low-emission power generation into India’s power systems.
 Learn more about his research.

 When Meng Gao was in high school in Nanjing, he remembers seeing a haze settling on the city.
 “The next day, my teacher told us it wasn’t fog,” says Gao, a Postdoctoral Fellow at Harvard-China Project.
 “And our teacher told us that if we breathed it, it wouldn’t be good for our health.”
 For Meng, it was a revelation.
 “I’d like to do something to contribute to solving that,” he thought.
 Learn more about his research.

 Archana Dayalu's new research began with access to a new data set: Five years’ worth of carbon dioxide data from a site in Miyun, China—about 100 miles northeast of Beijing—jointly operated by Harvard-China Project and Tsinghua University.
 “Sure, it was just one site.
 But could I use that to evaluate a suite of different carbon dioxide emissions inventories for that region of China?” she wondered.
 Learn more about Archana's research.

-When ChengHe Guan arrived at Harvard GSD to begin graduate studies in 2010, he started working on simulations—specifically a model concept called cellular automata, which uses scientific algorithms to help researchers project how cities and regions might grow.
-Today, he’s using this methodology to understand how to plan the low-carbon cities and regions of tomorrow.
+When ChengHe Guan arrived at Harvard GSD, he started working on simulations to help researchers project how cities and regions might grow.
+Today, he’s using this methodology to plan the low-carbon cities and regions of tomorrow.
 “When we consider the components and how we operate and construct the city, we can actually reduce the energy cost and promote healthier, better living for the people,” says ChengHe.
 Learn more about his research.